matloff/fastStat/README.md

 **The Method of Moments**

-> Say we are estimating some parameter &theta; with the estimator to be
+> Say we are estimating some parameter &theta; with the estimator (to be
-> found and named T.  Then, in the formal expression for EX, replace
+> derived) named T.  Then, in the formal expression for EX, replace
 > &theta; by T; set the result to the sample mean &#x100; and solve for T.

 Say we are modeling our data X<sub>i</sub> as coming from a population